cdn77/dicc/docs/user/10-config-and-compilation.md

 Remember, a key attribute of dependency injection is that code doesn't know that there _is_ a DI container, and that includes obtaining services from the container.
-So the ideal way to write code is to wrap everything in services, specify inter-service dependencies as constructor parameters and have the DI inject the dependencies wherever you need them.
+So the ideal way to write code is to wrap everything in services, specify inter-service dependencies as constructor arguments and have DICC inject the dependencies wherever you need them.